-Serbia mining: The future of state owned copper mine Bor15.
-April 2015. / Mining
+Serbia mining: The future of state owned copper mine Bor, Mining

 In Serbia, mainly small mines and quarries were privatized.
 Larger mining complexes, such as copper mine company RTB Bor are still waiting for bidders.